 Stovetop Directions:

-1. Add kratom tea bags and water to a small saucepan.
+- Add kratom tea bags and water to a small saucepan.
 Bring to a boil, then reduce to a low simmer.
-Cover and keep over heat for 10-15 minutes.
+Keep over heat for 15 to 20 minutes, until about half the liquid remains.
 This tea lacks lemon juice, making it slightly weaker; you can steep for longer if desired, just make sure you don’t burn off too much water.

 Thermos Directions:

-2. When the tea is almost done steeping, warm the milk in a medium-sized bowl in the microwave (about 90 seconds).
-Add the rest of the ingredients to the milk and whisk gently until combined.
+- When the tea is almost done steeping, warm the milk in a medium glass mixing bowl in the microwave (about 90 seconds).
+Add the tea and the rest of the ingredients to the milk and whisk gently until combined.

 Notes